43rd Pennsylvania Militia Infantry Regiment: History

 was desperately trying to make good his escape across the Ohio, until he was captured at Salineville, Ohio on July 20.
 (Note: From the John Hunt Morgan article:

 Although Morgan's Raid was breathlessly followed by the Northern and Southern press and caused the Union leadership considerable concern, it is now regarded as little more than a showy but ultimately futile sidelight to the war.
 Furthermore, it was done in direct violation of Morgan's orders from General Braxton Bragg not to cross the river.
 Despite the raiders' best efforts, Union forces had amassed nearly 110,000 militia in Illinois, Indiana and Ohio; dozens of United States Navy gunboats along the Ohio; and strong Federal cavalry forces, which doomed the raid from the beginning.
 The cost of the raid to the Federals was extensive, with claims for compensation still being filed against the U.S. government well into the early-20th century.
 However, the Confederacy's loss of Morgan's light cavalry far outweighed the benefits achieved by the raid.)

 Lee had escaped across the Potomac on July 13 and with the capture of Morgan, the Rebel invasion of 1863 ended.
 Further service, for which the militia had been called, was no longer required, and during the months of August and September, the majority of the militia were mustered out.
-The militiamen of the 43rd in garrison at Harrisburg, had escaped contact with the Lee's highly rained, experienced, and deadly veterans.
+The militiamen of the 43rd in garrison at Harrisburg, had escaped contact with the Lee's highly trained, experienced, and deadly veterans.
 The men of the 43rd mustered out on August 13, 1863.